fmalina/revisions-blocl/activism/collapse.md

 Those cold conditions were tolerable or even beneficial for the Inuit, who could hunt ringed seals, but were bad news for the Norse, who depended on growing hay.

-Why didn’t the Norse learn to cope with the cold weather by watching how the Inuit were meeting the same challenges?
+Why didn't the Norse learn to cope with the cold weather by watching how the Inuit were meeting the same challenges?

 The Norse could cope with one bad summer or bad winter, provided that it was